Worried about someone's mental health

 - stop eating, washing or dressing properly.

-How can I encourage my relative to get help?
+How can I encourage someone to get help?

-If you’re relative is over the age of 18, they can’t be forced to have treatment they don’t want.
+If an individual is over the age of 18, they can’t be forced to have treatment they don’t want.
 They can only be forced to have treatment if they are detained under the Mental Health Act 1983.

-You can try to help your relative by encouraging them to get help from their General Practitioner (GP).
+You can try to help someone by encouraging them to get help from their General Practitioner (GP).
 A GP can give treatment for some symptoms of mental health conditions.
 Or they can refer your relative to a psychiatrist.

 • not think they are unwell,